dhisana-ai/gtm-ai-tools/README.md

 ## Adding new utilities

-Place additional stand‑alone scripts inside the `utils/` directory.
-They will be available inside the Docker image once built.
+Place additional stand-alone scripts inside the `utils/` directory.
+After rebuilding the Docker image, start the container again and your tool will appear in the **Run a Utility** menu of the web app.
+Each script should include a short docstring describing its purpose.

 See [Using the utilities](docs/utils_usage.md) for examples of running the sample scripts.